Flapjacck/Simple-BlackJack/readme.md

 - Player attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21 or having a higher count than the dealer
 - Dealer stands on 17 - 21
 - Player win pays 1:1 | Natural BlackJack pays 3:2 | Insurance pays 2:1

+## F.A.Q

+Q: Why do i have weird symbols on my cards.

+A: Make sure your terminal is set to UTF-8 encoding (check instalation step #4)

 ## Authors